-Yes.
-However, non-degree students receive no financial aid or housing and international non-degree students must obtain their own visa by which they may travel to and study in the U.S. for the intended duration of their study.
+Yes!
+We offer Continuing Education and Advanced Certificate Programs.
+You are also welcome to register for our SU courses.
+Non-degree students receive no financial aid or housing and international non-degree students must obtain their own visa by which they may travel to and study in the U.S. for the intended duration of their study.
 Non-degree students are also ineligible for admission to degree programs during the current academic year of their non-degree year.
 If it is your intent to matriculate at Union, non-degree students must also apply for admission to a degree program the following fall.

 Can I defer admission?

 If you have been admitted to Union, you may defer admission for one (1) year provided that you notify us in writing and pay a $250 non-refundable tuition deposit by the deadline.

 What do I need to do to be considered for scholarships?

 All applicants whose complete application for admission reaches the Admissions by the priority deadline for the First Degree program, and January 6th (deadline is December 15) for the doctoral program will be considered for a merit scholarship or fellowship.
 If you have been awarded a scholarship or fellowship, you will be notified via the letter of admission.
 If the admission letter does not indicate that you have been awarded a scholarship, then you did not receive one.
 However, you may still be eligible for need-based grants and other forms of Financial Aid.